priyankadatacodes/ai-search-zero-click-ecommerce-analysis/README.md

-# **AI Search & Zero-Click Impact on E-commerce Performance**
+# AI Search & Zero-Click Impact on E-commerce Performance

-End-to-end data analytics project analyzing how AI-powered search and zero-click experiences impact conversion, revenue, and funnel performance in an e-commerce business.
+An end-to-end data analytics project analyzing how AI-powered search and zero-click experiences influence conversion, revenue, and funnel performance in an e-commerce business.

 ---

-## About the Project
+## Why I Built This Project

-I built this project to evaluate the **business impact of AI Search and Zero-Click behavior** on an e-commerce platform using a real-world analytics workflow.
+I built this project to evaluate the **real business impact of AI Search and Zero-Click behavior** in e-commerce.

-The focus of the analysis is to understand:
+AI search and zero-click experiences are becoming common, but their effect on **revenue and funnel depth** is often unclear.
+This project focuses on answering practical business questions such as:
-- Whether AI Search improves conversion and revenue
+- Does AI Search actually improve revenue?
-- How Zero-Click behavior affects funnel depth
+- How much value is lost due to Zero-Click behavior?
-- Where the biggest revenue leakage occurs
+- Where exactly does the funnel break?
-- Which segments (device, category, region) drive performance
+- Which segments perform better and why?

-This project reflects how I would approach a **real business problem as a data analyst**, combining SQL analysis, Python validation, and BI storytelling.
+I approached this as a **business problem first**, and then used data to support decisions.

 ---

 ## Business Context

-E-commerce platforms are increasingly adopting:
+Modern e-commerce platforms increasingly use:
 - AI-powered search
 - AI-generated summaries
 - Zero-click answers

 While these features improve information access, they can also:
 - Reduce product discovery
-- Shorten user journeys
+- Shorten the customer journey
-- Impact conversion and revenue
+- Create hidden revenue leakage

-The goal of this project is to evaluate whether **AI Search is driving growth** or **creating hidden revenue loss through Zero-Click behavior**.
+The business needs to understand whether AI Search is a **growth driver** or whether Zero-Click behavior is **hurting monetization**.

 ---

 ## Problem Statement

-Analyze session-level e-commerce data to evaluate the impact of AI Search and Zero-Click experiences on conversion rate, revenue, and funnel performance, and identify opportunities to improve business outcomes without increasing traffic spend.
+Analyze session-level e-commerce data to evaluate the impact of AI Search and Zero-Click experiences on conversion rate, revenue, and funnel performance, and identify opportunities to improve business outcomes without increasing traffic acquisition spend.

 ---

-## Tools Used
+## Tools I Used

 - **SQL**
   - Funnel analysis
   - Conversion and revenue metrics
   - Segment-level analysis

-- **Python (Jupyter Notebook)**
+- **Python (Jupyter Notebooks)**
-  - Data exploration
+  - Data exploration and validation
-  - KPI validation
+  - KPI verification
   - Trend analysis

 - **Tableau**
   - Interactive dashboard
-  - Business-focused storytelling
+  - Executive-level storytelling

 ---

 ## Dataset Overview

-- Session-level e-commerce dataset
+The dataset is session-level e-commerce data, where:
 - Each row represents one user session

-The dataset captures user behavior across search experience, funnel stages, and revenue outcomes.
+- Sessions include search type, funnel progression, and revenue outcome

-Key attributes include:
+Key dimensions include:
 - Search type (AI Search, Classic Search, Zero-Click)
-- Device
+- Device, category, and region
 - Funnel stages (click, add to cart, purchase)
 - Revenue metrics

 ---

+## How I Approached the Analysis
+Raw Data
+↓
+Data Cleaning & Validation (Python)
+↓
+Load into PostgreSQL
+↓
+SQL Analysis (Funnel, Conversion, Revenue)
+↓
+Python Validation & EDA
+↓
+Tableau Dashboard (KPIs & Insights)
+↓
+Business Insights & Recommendations

 ---

-## Analysis Workflow
+## Analysis Breakdown

-### 1. SQL Analysis
+### SQL Analysis
 I used SQL to:
-- Calculate conversion rate by search type
+- Measure conversion rate by search type
-- Analyze funnel drop-offs (click → add to cart → purchase)
+- Identify funnel drop-offs (Click → Add-to-Cart → Purchase)
 - Compare AI Search, Classic Search, and Zero-Click performance
-- Analyze performance by key segments
+- Analyze performance by device, category, and region

-### 2. Python Analysis
+### Python Analysis
 I used Python to:
-- Validate KPIs
+- Validate KPIs calculated in SQL
 - Explore trends and distributions
-- Support and cross-check SQL and dashboard insights
+- Cross-check findings before visualization

-### 3. Tableau Dashboard
+### Tableau Dashboard
 I built a Tableau dashboard to:
-- Track key business KPIs
+- Track core KPIs
 - Visualize funnel impact
 - Compare AI Search vs Zero-Click behavior
-- Present insights in an executive-friendly format
+- Present insights in a format suitable for business stakeholders

 ---